 These are just a handful of the festivals taking place year.
 For more festival and other suggestions to what’s on offer in the city, let’s jump to:

-25 THINGS TO DO IN & AROUND MATSUMOTO
+25 THINGS TO DO AROUND MATSUMOTO & WHERE TO STAY

 TOURS IN & AROUND MATSUMOTO

 As Nagano’s No.1 tour operator, we are happy to offer private tours in and around Matsumoto starting with our 1-Day Highlights of Central Japan: Matsumoto Castle & Kamikochi Alpine Valley Tour.
 Operating from late-spring until autumn, this by-request tour combines visits to two of the region’s most iconic destinations in a convenient day-trip operating to and from Matsumoto Station.
 Defined by its mountains and natural landscapes, Central Japan is the literal heartland of this beautiful country and a road less travelled by many international visitors.

 1 Day Tour

 |1-Day Tour from Nagano and Matsumoto: Kamikochi & Matsumoto Castle|